KristopherGit/Module-14-Challenge/README.md

     i.)
 The OHLCV dataset - representing the open, high, low, close & volume dataset for Morgan Stanley Capital International (MSCI) based emerging markets exchange traded fund (ETF issued by iShares [Blackrock]) - was imported into a Pandas DataFrame.
 Trading signals were established by using short & long-window simple moving average (SMA) values.
 The data was then manually split into training & testing datasets.
 <br>
 <br>
     ii.)
 Instantiate Support Vector Machine (SVM) (SVC) Classifier Model - Using the SciKit Learn (sklearn) support vector machine (SVM) learning method the training data was fit to make predictions based on the testing data.
-The prediction data was then reviewed & a classification report was generated for the SVC model predictions. i.)
+The prediction data was then reviewed & a classification report was generated for the SVC model predictions.
 The OHLCV dataset was imported into a Pandas DataFrame.
 Trading signals were established by using short & long-window simple moving average (SMA) values.
 Note: In the original run model the short window = 4 and the long window = 100 period intervals.
 The data was then manually split into training & testing datasets.
 <br>
 <br>
     iii.)
 Predictions Dataframe & Cumulative Return Plot - The above resulting data series were then compiled into a Dataframe that contains both the 'Predicted', 'Actual Returns', and 'Strategy Returns' in their own columns as well.
 A cumulative return plot was then generated that illustrates the actual returns vs the strategy returns.
 A .png image was saved and included in this report as a baseline to compare the affects of algorithm tuning later on.